Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 ### Multihash

-This is a binary format of encoding hashes.
+This is a binary format for encoding hashes.

 ```text
 <codec-code><hash-data-varbytes>